robertscotthoward/flaskstarter/README.md

-# Flask-Vue Starter Template
+# Flask Starter Template

-This site creates a python Flask web site that serves up an API and a Vue3/Bootstrap5 web site from the same folder and web server.
+This site creates a python Flask web site that serves up an API and a Bootstrap5 web site from the same folder and web server.
 Although not optimized, it has these advantages:

-* CDN references for Vue and Bootstrap used
+* CDN references for Bootstrap used
 * Node and npm is not required
 * No need to build/compile the site
 * No CORS configuration since both API and web are served from same site